-The experience of each Director is set out in the Directors' Report in the Annual Report.
+The experience of each director is set out in the Directors' Report in the Annual Report.

-The Board regularly assesses the independence of each Non-Executive Director and considers all Non-Executive Directors to be independent except Mr Peter Steel and Ms Jennifer Hill-Ling.
+The Board regularly assesses the independence of each Non-Executive Director and considers all current Non-Executive Directors to be independent.

-For the 2021 financial year, Ms Jennifer Hill-Ling held the position of Chairman and was responsible for the leadership and effective performance of the Board, retiring as Chair on 1 July 2021.
-Given the depth of her company experience and her industry standing, she was excellently placed to serve as Chairman, notwithstanding that pursuant to the ASX recommendation she was not considered an 'Independent' Chairman.
+Ms Jennifer Hill-Ling retired as Chairman on 1 July 2021.
+Given the depth of her company experience and industry standing, she was well-placed to serve as Chair, notwithstanding that pursuant to the ASX recommendation, she was not considered an 'Independent' Chairman.